openconfig/gribi/doc/specification.md

     processing an AFT operation.
 The errors should be responded to with in-band error messages within the stream (see `AFTResult` below).

-An `AFTResult` message MUST have the followings fields populated by the device:
+An `AFTResult` message MUST have the following fields populated by the device:

 *   `id` - indicates which AFT Operation this message is about.
 It corresponds to the `id` field of the received `AFTOperation` message.
 *   `status` - records the execution result of the AFT operation.
 It can have one of the following values.
-Note, not all `status` values are available in every acknowledge mode ([4.1.6](#416-acknowledge-mode) defines acknowledge mode).
+Note, not all `status` values are available in every acknowledgement mode ([4.1.6](#416-acknowledge-mode) defines acknowledgement mode).
     *   `FAILED` - indicates that the AFT operation can not be programmed into the RIB (e.g. missing reference, invalid content, semantic errors, etc).
       *   Available in all acknowledge modes.
     *   `RIB_PROGRAMMED` - indicates that the AFT operation was successfully programmed into the RIB.
       *   Available in all acknowledge modes.
-    *   OPTIONAL in the case of `FIB_PROGRAMMED`.
+      *   OPTIONAL in the case that the server is running in `FIB_PROGRAMMED` acknowledgement mode.
     *   `FIB_PROGRAMMED` - indicates that the AFT operation was successfully programmed into the FIB.
 "Programmed into the FIB" is defined as the forwarding entry being operational in the underlying forwarding resources across the system that it is relevant to (e.g., all linecards that host a particular VRF etc).
       *   Only available in the `RIB_AND_FIB_ACK` acknowledge mode.
       *   Implies that the AFT operation was also successfully programmed into the RIB.
     *   `FIB_FAILED` - indicates that the AFT operation was meant to be programmed into the FIB but the device failed to do it.
 *   `timestamp` - records the time at which the gRIBI daemon received and processed the result from the underlying systems in the device.
-The typical use for this timestamp is to provide tracking of programming SLIs.
+The typical use for this timestamp is to provide tracking of programming [service level indicators](https://cloud.google.com/blog/products/devops-sre/sre-fundamentals-slis-slas-and-slos).

-In `RIB_AND_FIB_ACK` acknowledge mode, it's possible that a gRIBI entry is installed in the RIB, but is not the preferred route (e.g., there is a static route for the same matching entry), and therefore the gRIBI entry will not be programmed into the FIB.
+In `RIB_AND_FIB_ACK` acknowledgement mode, it's possible that a gRIBI entry is installed in the RIB, but is not the preferred route (e.g., there is a static route for the same matching entry), and therefore the gRIBI entry will not be programmed into the FIB.
 In this case, the device should only respond with the